Top projects by cost

 # Summary as JSON

-claudex summary --jsonPiping to jq
+claudex codex --jsonPiping to jq

 # Total cost across everything